 - For individuals with a contract of 0.20 to 0.29 FTE then we need to demonstrate they have a substantive connection to the University

 Significant Responsibility for Research (SRR)

-Staff on teaching and research contracts are eligible for submission only if they are considered to have ‘Significant Responsibility for Research’.
-To be considered as such an individual will need to meet at least one of these four indicators:
+Staff on teaching and research contracts were eligible for submission only if they were considered to have ‘Significant Responsibility for Research’.
+To be considered as such, an individual would need to meet at least one of these four indicators: